 Extra Virgin Olive Oil

 Extra Virgin Olive Oil is the basis of Andalusian gastronomy.
-In the region with the highest production in the world (ahead of Italy, Greece or Portugal), olive oil is the star ingredient in most of the recipes.
+In the region with the highest world production (ahead of Italy, Greece, or Portugal), olive oil is the star ingredient in a large part of the recipes.

-The essence of the olive, the "liquid gold", is enhanced by using it in its raw state, in which it maintains all its organoleptic properties intact.
+The essence of the olive, the 'liquid gold', is valued by using it raw, a state in which it maintains all its organoleptic properties intact.

 Extra Virgin Olive Oil

-In changing scenarios, we cannot stop innovating.
-Building differentiating arguments allows us to achieve better oils, from an organoleptic and healthy point of view, without losing sight of environmental sustainability.
+In changing scenarios, innovation is a must.
+Building differentiating arguments allows us to obtain better oils, from an organoleptic and healthy point of view, without losing sight of environmental sustainability.